FourbeFlo/Lambertus/README.md

 We follow the transcription of S. Gabay et al. Additional characters had to be treated:

 - The pilcrow was transcribed by  ¶
-- The greek alphabet was transcribed by the rune "ᚠ" for preventing any confusion with another sign.
+- The greek alphabet was transcribed by the rune "ᚠ" in order to prevent any confusion any confusion with another sign.

 | Sign         | Transcription | image                                                             | Reference                                            |
 |--------------|---------------|-------------------------------------------------------------------|------------------------------------------------------|